Turbo Charging Your ATV

 Turbocharging an engine means modifying the exhaust system so that no power is lost through exhaust gases.
 Putting all that extra air back into your engine gives you a great extra punch and plenty of muscle.
 It will also give you more horsepower and massively increase your top speed.

-Adding a turbo to an engine works by adding fans which redirect wasted heat and air that would otherwise be expelled through the exhaust back into the system where it helps the engine burn fuel more effectively, therefore go faster.
+Adding a turbo to an engine works by adding fans that redirect wasted heat and air that would otherwise be expelled through the exhaust back into the system which helps the engine burn fuel more effectively and, therefore go faster.
 By making the engine run more efficiently in this way, you gain maximum speed without having to go for a bigger engine.

 The extra speed from a turbocharged engine tends to be top-end horsepower rather than torque, so it can be great for racing ATVs or riding trails that offer long stretches of easy terrain.
 It won’t necessarily help you get out of a bog or over a tricky obstacle.
 Increasing speed without going for a larger engine can also be helpful for racers as many races are split into categories according to engine size, therefore a bigger engine would mean needing to move up a class.